jishnair/yp-repo/README.md

-Gumstix Repo Manifests for Yocto Build System
+Eurotech Repo Manifests for Yocto Build System
 =============================================
 This repository provides Repo manifests to setup the Yocto build system for the Eurotech products.